jbostoen/iTop-custom-extensions/docs/iTop customization/hints.md

 * Don't include it again in your presentation-XML.
 * Shown by default at the bottom; but if you include it in presentation, it's shown twice.

+# Combining extensions
+Since iTop 2.4.0, you can combine extensions as subfolders into one extension.
+However, make sure these subfolders have different names.
+Don't simply copy and rename the main folder to create a new extension.

 # Troubleshooting